herreio/cmif/README.rst

 See Also
 --------

-The python cli `csv2cmi <https://github.com/saw-leipzig/csv2cmi>`_, written by `K. Rettinghaus <https://github.com/rettinghaus>`_, allows to create cmi files from csv input.
+The Python command line interface `csv2cmi <https://github.com/saw-leipzig/csv2cmi>`_, written by `K. Rettinghaus <https://github.com/rettinghaus>`_, allows to create files in CMI format from CSV input.